tmzh/tmzh.github.io/content/post/2024-10-27-building-natural-language-interfaces-with-llm-function-calling.md

 For example, for the query "List comedy movies with Tom Cruise in it," the reasoning chain might be:
 * Search for the person ID of Tom Cruise using the `search_person` function.
-* Use the `discover_movie` function to find comedy movies that Tom Cruise has been in.
+* Search for the genre ID of comedy using the `search_genre` function.

-When a user submits a query, we pass the query to LLM and ask it to generate a reasoning chain that outlines the logical steps required to gather the necessary information.
-This  involves analyzing the user's request, recognizing relevant functions, and deciding on the order in which these functions should be called.
+* Call the `discover_movie` function with the person ID and genre ID to find comedy movies that Tom Cruise has been in.

 ```python
 def generate_reasoning_chain(user_prompt: str) -> Any: